 - Upgrade public facilities, improve our parks and recreation areas and public art.

 An improved infrastructure means a better quality of life and more jobs, economic development, healthier families, and greater public safety.
 Residents also can more easily get to hospitals, education centers, shopping and entertainment districts with a reliable infrastructure.

 Because of Atlanta’s strong credit rating—the best in 12 years—the City can borrow at a lower interest rate.
 Over the course of two decades, the City will repay the bonds with approximately $20 million in annual cost savings identified by the Mayor’s Blue Ribbon Commission on Waste & Efficiency.

 City of Atlanta TSPLOST

-On November 8, 2016, Atlanta voters approved two ballot referenda authorizing investment in transit and transportation infrastructure: the City of Atlanta TSPLOST (special purpose local option sales tax for transportation) passed by 68% and the MARTA (Metropolitan Atlanta Rapid Transit Authority) expansion passed by 71%.
+On November 8, 2016, Atlanta voters approved two ballot referenda authorizing investment in transit and transportation infrastructure: the City of Atlanta TSPLOST (transportation special purpose local option sales tax) passed by 68% and the MARTA (Metropolitan Atlanta Rapid Transit Authority) expansion passed by 71%.